Injury rehabilitation

 Alcohol and smoking

 We all know the harms of excessive drinking and smoking, and how this will impact on our general health.
 But these habits may also affect your spped of recovery from injury.
 Sometimes we need that extra support and encouragement to quit.
-The Drinking too much and the Quit smoking pages have information on how NZDF can support you to make positive health changes.
+Check out Drinking too much? and Challenges with smoking? pages for further guidance.

 Stress